cyn1x/zacvukovic.com/docs/portfolio/canine-anatomy.md

 # Canine Anatomy

-The WebGL Anatomy Explorer was developed to revolutionise <strong>3D anatomy exploration</strong> by eliminating the long load times typically associated with switching between different anatomical layers.
+<strong>Canine Anatomy</strong> was developed to revolutionise <strong>3D anatomy exploration</strong> by eliminating the long load times typically associated with switching between different anatomical layers.
 Unlike conventional solutions, our system achieved this in real time, providing a seamless and interactive learning experience.

 ## My Role & Contributions

 - <strong>Rebuilt the App in Unity WebGL</strong> to demonstrate how real-time rendering enhances usability over traditional off-the-shelf 3D explorers.

-- <strong>Optimized Performance</strong> to ensure smooth transitions between anatomical layers without delays.
+- <strong>Optimised Performance</strong> to ensure smooth transitions between anatomical layers without delays.

+- <strong>Integrated Unity Addressables</strong> to demonstrate how a downloadable content system could be used for multiple 3D anatomical models.

 - <strong>Enhanced User Experience</strong> by creating an interactive, real-time anatomy exploration tool better suited for educational applications.